 This file can be processed by the

-lxd import command.
+lxd import command, not to

-lxd import <container-name>
+lxd import NAME-OF-CONTAINER.

 If any matching database entry for resources declared in